aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will receive a fortune cookie.
+> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?

-Last update: Wed Nov 24 18:03:08 2021
+Last update: Thu Nov 25 05:05:03 2021